Key takeaways

 Is investing in hedge funds right for you?

-The potential benefits of investing in hedge funds are significant, but so are the potential risks.
+Hedge funds can offer meaningful potential benefits, but they also introduce meaningful risk.
 “It’s important to work with a professional to consider whether specific hedge fund managers can add enough value to your portfolio for the risk you take on,” says Haworth.
+That evaluation should consider the manager, strategy, fees, liquidity terms, tax reporting and how the hedge fund may support the investor’s broader objectives.

 Learn how we approach your long-term investing success.